 You may learn more about Portugal 2030 at www.Portugal2030.pt.

-The Recovery and Resilience Plan (PRR) is a program approved by the European Commission to be implemented in Portugal.
-It aims to restore sustained economic growth and strengthen convergence with Europe over the next decade.
-The PRR is funded by the European Union's "NextGenerationEU" program, with a total investment of €16,644 million.
-This includes €13,944 million in grants (84% of the total) and €2,700 million in loans (16%) covering the period from 2021 to 2026.
+The «Recovery and Resilience Plan» is a program approved by the European Commission for implementation in Portugal.
+It aims to restore sustainable economic growth and strengthen European convergence over the next decade.
+The PRR is funded by the European Union's "NextGenerationEU" initiative, with a total investment of €16,644 million covering the period from 2021 to 2026: €13,944 million in grants (84% of the total) and €2,700 million in loans (16%).

-The main objectives of the PRR are as follows:
+The main objectives of the PRR are:

-• Climate transition (21% of the PRR): This portion will be used to promote better and more sustainable use of resources, increased production of renewable energy, and decarbonization of the economy and society.
+• Climate transition (21% of the PRR): This part aims to promote more sustainable resource use, boost renewable energy production, and support the decarbonization of the economy and society.

 For projects to be recognised as PIN’s, they must meet the following cumulative requirements:

-• Represent an overall investment of €25 million or more;
+Represent an overall investment of €25 million or more;

 • Create 50 or more direct jobs; and